 All in all, the Bose QuietComfort Earbuds are great all-rounders, capable of impressive musicality and topped off with excellent noise cancelling.
 A little long in the tooth, but still a fine alternative to the AirPods Pro 2.

 Earfun isn't one of the first brands that spring to mind when researching AirPods alternatives, but the Earfun Airs could change that.
 These buds are ridiculously cheap and they sound wonderfully cheerful too!

 Noise isolation is excellent (you'll find noise-cancelling on the Pro version below)) and these attractive earbuds feel comfy too.
 They're IPX7 certified (i.e. waterproof), support virtual assistants and include Qi wireless charging if you own a suitable charger.

 Battery life is seven hours from the buds and a further 28 hours from the charging case.
 Amazingly it all feels fairly premium too.
 The Bluetooth 5.0 connection is solid and stable and for the money, calls sound clear, and the earbuds offer an energetic and spacious sound.

 If you’re after something fun-sounding and a cheap pair of AirPods alternatives, the Earfun Airs are just the ticket.

 Within the context of wireless earbuds for exercise, the Reflect Flow Pro deliver across the board.
 They're waterproof, lightweight, comfortable and come with multiple ear tip fin options.
 They boast touch controls and even offer an AirPods-esque 'Find My Buds' feature.
 Battery life is a very decent 10 hours (or eight with ANC on) while the wireless charging case stores an extra 20 hours.
-They also produce a lively, detailed sound that makes them easy to recommend over their Apple equivalent.
+They also produce a lively, detailed sound which makes them a good option when compared to standard AirPods.

-Read the full review: JBL Reflect Flow Pro
+Read our full review: JBL Reflect Flow Pro

 How we test AirPods alternatives